 The Acer Nitro XV282K KV's SDR color volume is fantastic.
 Helped by its wide SDR color gamut and high peak brightness, it displays colors at a wide range of luminance levels.
 However, it struggles with darker colors due to its low contrast ratio.

-The Acer Nitro XV282K KV has a good HDR color gamut.
+The Acer Nitro XV282K has a good HDR color gamut.
 It has excellent coverage of the DCI P3 color space used in most HDR content.
 However, it has more limited coverage of the wider Rec.
 2020.

 The HDR color volume is decent.
 It performs similarly to the SDR color gamut because it displays brighter colors well but struggles with darker ones.